EvilDagger/ESignPlus/README.md

 ### Does this have bugs?

 This is the truly unmodified version (tarred and untarred) eSign+.
-This doesn't include the possible bugs of eSign++ or any modified eSign+ version.
+This doesn't include the possible bugs of eSign++ or any modified eSign+ (which in turn isn't eSign+) version.
 The bugs are:

 1. Helper Application Bug (Tested): The original helper app works as expected when setting it up however when making a new helper app (particularly after removing the helper app) with any system binary/app.
 The new helper binary/app **doesn't work** and upon opening, it automatically closes.
 It may happen or may not happen for you.
 2. Small TrollBug (lolololol): This is a small bug.
 Firstly, the application will not show up in TrollStore which makes uninstallation slightly harder.
 When uninstalling the app, you need to go to eSign+, Settings and click the red Uninstall button and choose the best option for your needs.
 After that, refresh the icon cache on TrollStore, **not your jailbreak**.
 If the app doesn't go away after that, refer to the "**How to Uninstall eSign+?**" section.